Integrability via geometry: dispersionless differential equations in three and four dimensions: Introduction and main results

+We assume henceforth that~\eqref{F} is: \begin{itemize} \item \emph{nondegenerate}, i.e., $\z_F$ is nondegenerate at generic points of the zero-set $\E$ of $F$.
+This is equivalent to $\det(\z_{ij}(u))\neq0$ for a generic solution $u$. \item \emph{hyperbolic}, i.e., $M$ is complex and $F$ is holomorphic, or $M$ is real, $F$ is smooth and the variety $\{[\te]\in \PP(T^*M_u\ot\C)\,|\, \z_F(\te)=0\}$ of complex characteristics is a complexification of $\chv^\E$ for a generic (real) solution $u$. \end{itemize} The nondegeneracy of $\z_F$ implies that its inverse

-is a nondegenerate symmetric bilinear form on $T_\bx M_u$ for any $(\bx,u)$ sufficiently close to a generic point of $F=0$.
-The corresponding conformal structure $c_F$ will be central in this paper, as it was in~\cite{FK}.
-Hyperbolicity implies that along $F=0$, $c_F$ is uniquely determined by $C_\E$, which is a bundle of quadrics dual to the projectivized null cone of $c_F$.
+defines a nondegenerate symmetric bilinear form on $T_\bx M_u$ for any $(\bx,u)$ sufficiently close to a generic point of $F=0$.
+As in~\cite{FK}, the corresponding conformal structure $c_F$ plays a central role in this paper.
+Hyperbolicity implies that along $F=0$, $c_F$ is uniquely determined by the bundle $\chv^\E$ of nonsingular quadric hypersurfaces because the latter is dual to the projectivized null cone of $c_F$.